spectrocloud/librarium/docs/docs-content/integrations/metallb.md

 tags: ['packs', 'metallb', 'network']
 ---

-MetalLB is a load-balancer implementation for bare metal [Kubernetes](https://kubernetes.io/) clusters, using standard routing protocols.
-This integration is recommended for the on-prem cloud(s) and will help external service(s) get an IP address when the service type is set as LoadBalancer.
+MetalLB is a load-balancer implementation for bare metal [Kubernetes](https://kubernetes.io/) clusters that uses standard routing protocols.
+This integration is recommended for self-hosted clouds and helps external services obtain an IP address when the service type is set to LoadBalancer.

 MetalLB deploys a controller and a speaker.
 The speaker is deployed as a DaemonSet on all nodes.